4. Home Gym Equipment

 Before training, test bar travel, confirm full bolt tightness, verify machine level, and make sure the safeties stop the bar where you need them.
 Start with an unloaded movement test first so your setup errors show up before your working sets do.

-Beginner Workout Guide on the RitFit M1 Pro
+What Is a Good Beginner Workout on the RitFit M1 Pro?

 General Training Guidelines for Beginners